ARM-software/ethos-n-driver-stack/README.md

 ## Power Management

 To allow efficient power usage, the Ethos-N NPU supports the following power management features:

 * Suspend: Puts the NPU in a low-power state.
 The state of the NPU is stored in RAM.
 This feature is sometimes referred to as 'suspend to RAM'.
 * Hibernate: Puts the NPU in a low-power state.
 The state of the NPU is saved to disk.
 This feature is sometimes referred to as 'suspend to disk'.
 * Sleep: This is a runtime power management feature that dynamically puts the NPU in a low-power state when the NPU is not being used.
 The rest of the system still functions normally.

 The Ethos-N NPU kernel module implements the Linux Power Management (PM) callbacks.
 This gives the flexibility to the system integrator to integrate the Ethos-N NPU in any power domain.

 There are some restrictions on using the power management features.
-These restrictions are highlighted in the later 'Limitations' section.
+These restrictions are detailed in [Limitations](#limitations).

 ## Firmware Binary